(Continued from above)

 ii) It really wasn't that great.
 Ya know.
 Segregation.
 Civil rights abuses.
 All that fun stuff.

 c) You want to have an American Dream to look forward to?
 When did it die?
 What kind of dream are you talking about?
-Pretty sure the dream and hope of building a better life is still thereii) It really wasn't that great.
-Ya know.
-Segregation.
-Civil rights abuses.
-All that fun stuff.
+Pretty sure the dream and hope of building a better life is still there

 d) If this is about bringing back, like, coal jobs and the like, sorry to break the news to you but Trump isn't bringing that back.
 No one is.
 The nature of technology and progress is just that some jobs will eventually become obsolete.
 Adapt or get left behind.
 People getting angry about these kinds of jobs going away sound as silly as if I demanded a job as a streetlamp lighter or something right now.